 - Browse articles by and about Brett McKern

 - Browse events featuring music by Brett McKern

 Dr Brett McKern was born in Sydney in 1972.
 He was schooled at Newington College, Sydney, where he was influenced by the fine chapel music tradition there.
 He read music, theology and education at the Universities of Sydney, New South Wales, Wollongong, and the Sydney College of Divinity, and holds two doctorates in musical composition.
 He also holds diplomas from the Guild of Church Musicians, the Royal College of Organists, Trinity College London, and the Australian Music Examinations Board.

 McKern is a professional musician, performing as an organist and conductor, and has held a number of church music appointments such as Organist and Director of Music at St John's Church, Gordon NSW, Assistant Director of Music at St James' Church, Sydney, and Lecturer in Church Music at St John's Theological College, Morpeth.
-He is also a lecturer and academic, and has lectured at the Universities of Sydney, Wollongong and Western Sydney and the Australian Institute of Music.
+He is also a lecturer and academic, and has worked at the Universities of Sydney, Wollongong, Western Sydney and Central Queensland.
 McKern has lived most of his life in Sydney, but spent two and a half years in England when he was Organist and Head of Chapel Music at a public school.